-I’ve gone down the google and YouTube wormhole researching Frijoles de la Olla (literally translated means ‘pot of beans’).
+I’ve gone down the Google and YouTube wormhole researching Frijoles de la Olla (literally translated means ‘pot of beans’).
 Since my grandmother never made them, I can’t call any of them ‘mine’ per say, but I can tell you there are so many different options out there!

 Some cooks like to chop and sauté their onions first, some even do this in lard or the fat from rendered bacon.
 Both are delicious.
 Some recipes put the salt in first to allow the beans to soak it up, some put it in towards the end of the cooking stage for a slightly fresher taste.
 Some add Mexican oregano, some camomile leaves (or a tea bag- which I’ve tried).
-Some add chiles through out the whole process, dried chiles at just at the start for a base layer of earthy heat or fresh jalapenos for a tip-of-the-tongue bite.
-Some recipes keep it simple and paired back to onion, garlic, bay leaves beans and salt.
+Some add chillies through out the whole process, dried chillies at just at the start for a base layer of earthy heat or fresh jalapenos for a tip-of-the-tongue bite.
+Some recipes keep it simple and paired back to onion, garlic, beans and salt.
 The choice is yours to make each time you cook.
 Please consider most of these ingredients below for this particular recipe optional.
 Do what works for you, your family and your taste buds.
 This recipe is intentionally vegetarian but the varieties that include smoky bacon or beef stock are also delicious.

 Inspired Frijoles de la olla

-2 cups dried pinto beans, soaked overnight
+400g or 2 cups dried pinto beans, soaked overnight

 1/2 white onion

 6 cloves garlic, left whole with skins on

 2 bay leaves

 vegetable stock or water to completely cover beans plus more during cooking process